OVERVIEW: The John W. Henry Family Foundation’s grantmaking in the Boston area focuses on healthcare, the arts, and more.

 IP TAKE: The foundation has a website but accepts funding proposals by invitation only.

-PROFILE: The John W. Henry Family Foundation was established in 2004 by John W. Henry, chairman of John W. Henry & Company and principal owner of the Boston Red Sox, among other sports teams.
-He and his wife Linda serve as directors of their charity, which focuses on southeastern Florida and Massachusetts.
+PROFILE: Established in 2004, the John W. Henry Family Foundation is the foundation of John W. Henry, chairman of John W. Henry & Company and principal owner of the Boston Red Sox, among other sports teams.
+He and his wife, Linda, serve as directors of their charity, which focuses on southeastern Florida and Massachusetts.